Living & Dying with a Stammer

 This all came to a head in a bad way.
 The prospect of an unlived life made me try to end my own.
 I was terrified of dying.
 However, the fear of living with stammering was greater than the fear of dying.
 Stammering was a monster scarier than death.
 Really, I didn’t want to die, I just didn’t want to be alive if that’s all living was.
 I thought I’d rather just go through pain for a few hours at most now than have a lifetime of pain because of my stammer.
 Yeah, it was a bit of a low point!

 SPOILER ALERT… I’m still here!
 Fast forward almost ten years.
-I’m in a relationship, I have friends, I’ve just completed a PhD researching stammering, I’m a Stamma Trustee, I co-lead the London Support Group, I’ve given talks at national and international conferences, won awards, organised stammering events and I’ve even tried stand-up comedy (which you can watch here).
+I’m in a relationship, I have friends, I’ve just completed a PhD researching stammering, I was a STAMMA Trustee, I co-lead the London Support Group, I’ve given talks at national and international conferences, won awards, organised stammering events and I’ve even tried stand-up comedy (watch Naheem perform live in this YouTube clip).
 I’m doing everything I believed I could not do with a stammer.
 Crucially, I found out that none of those thoughts above are even slightly true.
 Life, and happiness, is possible with a stammer.

 Naheem told his story in our BBC Lifeline appeal, broadcast in November 2018.